 Why Are Visitors from Organic Search so Important?

 When we’re presented with a Search Engine Result Page (such as the one below), 94% of the time we choose something within the organic search results area.

-A recent study by Growth Badger in which they analyzed traffic sources for 3.25 billion website visits show that about half of all website traffic originates from an Internet search, and that Google brings in eight times more traffic than all social media platforms combined.
+A recent study by Growth Badger in which they analyzed traffic sources for 3.25 billion website visits shows that about half of all website traffic originates from an Internet search and that Google brings in eight times more traffic than all social media platforms combined.

-If for no other reason than those two, having visitors show up to your website through organic search is important to your business.
+If for no other reason than those two, having visitors show up on your website through organic search is important to your business.

 When You Share Via Email and Social Media, What Are You Sharing?

 Small business owners have told me that doing some email marketing and some social media marketing is better than doing nothing, and while that may be true, sharing other people’s content is only slightly.